coolpancakes/find_prime_numbers/README.md

 # find_prime_numbers
 This algorithm is a python implementation of the Sieve of Eratosthenes which is a greek algorithm used for finding prime numbers.
-This algorithm finds all prime numbers within the range 0 to 100.
+This algorithm works in laymans by simply appending a range of 0,100 to a list and iterating through that list to remove multiples of 2, 3, 5 and 7.
+For a more advanced explanation to how to the Seive works and the different types of sieves you can implement please refer to https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes